quangis/quangis-web/README.md

 converted to a SPARQL query via the [`transformation-algebra`][ta] library and sent to a triple store such as [MarkLogic][ml] or the open-source [Apache Jena Fuseki][fus].
-This yields a set of workflows that are presented back to the user as possible solutions to their task.
+This yields a set of workflows that may solve the user's task.

 #### Data reifier